Skip to content

 Responsibilities

-Leaders on the Council initiate involvement in the review of position statements, creation of background and resource documents, and bring their unique job perspectives to group discussions.
-Group leaders should encourage and reach out to fellows and ECP members who may look to them for guidance on the Council or otherwise.
+Members on the Council initiate involvement in the review of Position Statements, the creation of background and resource documents, and are expected to bring their unique job perspectives to group discussions.
+Group leaders should encourage and reach out to Fellows and ECP members who may look to them for guidance on the Council or otherwise.